 - Metagrudging is not allowed.
 Metagrudging is whenever your OOC opinions of a player or their character negatively affect your IC interactions with that character.
 Basing your IC interactions with a character on events rendered non-canon is also considered metagrudging.

 Remember, this is a game, we are here to enjoy ourselves.
-(See the "Don't be a dick" rule.)
+If you experience or see an issue you believe to be bad, adminhelp it.
+Otherwise, don’t be a dick.

 On being an antagonist